 We are now taking volunteers to switch over to the new system and will begin working with clients on a first-come, first-serve basis in January.
 We will port your content over to OU Campus and then provide training in the new system.
 The appearance and functionality of your website will not change—your web users will be oblivious.
-We anticipate transitioning all websites to the new CMS platform by June 1 and will cut off the old Percussion Rhythmyx system in July.
+We anticipate transitioning all websites to the new CMS platform by October 1 and will cut off the old Percussion Rhythmyx system soon thereafter.

 Time commitment needed from your staff will vary based on web skills and abilities.

 - We will provide an initial 90 minute group training session to those on your team charged with web updates.